By Ashok Prasad, Founder, Niyyam

 2. Reduces Timing Bias

-Rolling returns eliminate this bias by analysing multiple time frames.
+Rolling returns eliminate this dependency by analysing all possible periods.

 3. Reflects Real Investor Experience